SheetJS/js-adler32/README.md

 ## Testing

 `make test` will run the nodejs-based test.

 To run the in-browser tests, run a local server and go to the `ctest` directory.
+`make ctestserv` will start a python `SimpleHTTPServer` server on port 8000.

 To update the browser artifacts, run `make ctest`.

 To generate the bits file, use the `adler32` function from python zlib: